Please Join Us for MLRI's First Annual

 - provide local legal services providers and community-based advocacy organizations that serve low income people with the substantive expertise, technical assistance, support, and trainings they need to best serve their clients.

-For over 45 years, MLRI’s advocacy has been responsible for groundbreaking policies that have advanced the legal, economic and social rights of low-income people.
+For almost 50 years, MLRI’s advocacy has been responsible for groundbreaking policies that have advanced the legal, economic and social rights of low-income people.
 It is considered one of the premier law reform and statewide poverty law support centers in the nation.

 What is Law Reform?